Continuity is the hallmark of the Montessori experience, as students stay in the same classroom for at least two or three years.

 Throughout their time at Post Oak, children do make multiple transitions as they move through the school’s different programs.
 Dr. Montessori observed that each child passes through planes of development, each lasting six years, and each with distinct developmental characteristics and needs.
 She created learning environments to respond to each new plane of development.

 Young Children’s Community

 The first transition occurs when a child leaves home and enters the Young Children’s Community.
 Children enter the Young Children’s Community at ages as young as 14 months and no later than 24 months, with the ideal entry age by 18 months.
-A child must be a confident walker to be ready for the Young Children’s Community.
+A child must be a confident walker, self-feeding, and no longer needing a morning nap to be ready for the Young Children’s Community.
 Children who can spend at least a year in the Young Children’s Community benefit greatly from the program.